 Beautiful skin starts with nourishment from within our bodies.
 Old cells are constantly shed and replaced by younger ones and a steady supply of micronutrients is essential to support this rapid growth.
 Eating the correct balance of food you will feed your skin the vital nutrients it needs to help it stay soft, supple and free of blemishes.

 Along with eating your way to healthy skin, here at 7E our estheticians can help develop a facial treatment and regimen plan to keep your skin healthy, bright and glowing.
 Proper skincare along with proper nutrition are two very important ways to maintain beautiful skin.
-Follow these tips below and come in to 7E for our Skinlitetreatments to get that glow back!
+Follow these tips below and come in to 7E for our Skinlite treatments to get that glow back!

-Eat your 5 a day
+Eat your Five!

-Vitamin C is a super antioxidant, it is needed for a strong immune system, radiant skin and helps blemishes heal properly.
+Oregon State University published a study overviewing the connection of Vitamin C to our skin health.
+It is important to keep in mind that Vitamin C is a super antioxidant, it is needed for a strong immune system, radiant skin and helps blemishes heal properly.
 The best sources are blueberries, broccoli, guava, kiwi, oranges, papaya, strawberries and sweet potatoes.
 They all help to produce collagen that strengthens the capillaries that supply the skin.

-Cut out Crash Diets
+Cut out Crash Diets!

 Repeatedly losing and regaining weight can take its toll on your skin, causing sagging, wrinkles and stretch marks.
 Crash diets are often short in essential vitamins too.
 Over long periods of time this type of dieting will reflect on your skin.